 3.5.
 Check hdfs

 ./bin/hdfs dfs -ls / # copy files into hdfs ./bin/hdfs dfs -put /var/log/supervisor /logs ./bin/hdfs dfs -put /etc/passwd /passwd # Copy files inside hdfs ./bin/hdfs dfs -cp /passwd /passwdr

 ./bin/yarn jar `pwd`/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.8.5.jar pi 1 1 ./bin/yarn jar `pwd`/share/hadoop/mapreduce/hadoop-mapreduce-examples-2.8.5.jar wordcount /logs/ /out/

 4. Other Bigdata tools on hadoop environment

-A simpler command oriented interface to do the map-reduce jobs over hadoop cluster.
-You can think this as a bash scripting over hdfs and yarn map-reduce to quickly analyse data on hdfs.
+A simpler command-oriented interface to do the map-reduce jobs over Hadoop cluster.
+You can think of this as a bash scripting over hdfs and yarn map-reduce to quickly analyze data on hdfs.

 Download and extract it

 Setup pig and configure it with hadoop cluster.

 Load some data into hdfs